cibseven-community-hub/cibseven-bpm-data/docs/user-guide/motivation.md

 ## Typed access to process variables

-Camunda BPM engine provide Java API to access the process variables.
+CIB seven BPM engine provide Java API to access the process variables.
 This consists of:

 * `RuntimeService` methods